Getting married at Christ Church or Holy Cross

 Can I get married at Christ Church or Holy Cross?

 Everyone is welcome to marry in their parish church.
 If either of you is resident in the parish you will be able to get married here.
-Our parish boundary can be found here.
+Our parish boundary can be found below or you can use this link for an interactive map of the parish.

 Additionally, the law has now changed to allow some couples to get married in church even if they do not live in the parish.
 If you have at least one of the following connections to Christ Church or Holy Cross, you will be able to marry here: